Shreets/Forest-Fire-Detection/README.md

 Precision and Recall values estimated for the model trained using this combination of features are 70% and 71% respectively, which is good enough compared to other combinations.

 ### 2. Edge Detection Sobel Filters + Gaussian Noise Filter + ORB Keypoins :-
-The next set of features we stack up are edges in the images using the sobel filters for horizontal and vertical edge detection in the images, gaussian noise filters to get rid of any noisy pixels in the images and smoothen them.
+The next set of features stacked up were edges in the images using the sobel filters for horizontal and vertical edge detection in the images, gaussian noise filters to get rid of any noisy pixels in the images and smoothen them.
 The last feature we pick is the ORB keypoints detected in the images as these key points may carry vital information about the nature of fire or forest vegetation in the images.
 Following results are obtained :-

 **Loss and Accuracy curves**